AnggaR96s/Reforestation/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.